mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 So whatever happens... not whatever happens.
 Every single aspect of human life, your life is really alive.
 That is total, perfect maturity.
 This is the final goal of spiritual life you are seeking for.

 **Someone:** Roshi?
-Do you mean that like a student and a teacher, when a student is mature, then they leave?
+Do you mean that like a student and a teacher, when a student is mature then they leave?

 **Katagiri Roshi:** No. That is another topic. *[Laughter.]* Okay?
 Another question?